British Insects: the Families of Lepidoptera

 Fore-legs with a tibial epiphysis.
 Tibiae of middle legs 2-spurred.
 Posterior tibiae 4-spurred.

 Eggs, larvae and pupae.
 Eggs markedly flattened; smooth or minutely pitted to ribbed and/or reticulate.
 Larval prolegs 10.
-Larvae concealed feeders (mostly in seeding heads, sometimes passing into the roots); subterranean, or not subterranean.
+Larvae concealed feeders (often sheltering in folded or rolled leaves of the food plant, hence the common name ‘Leaf-rollers’.); subterranean, or not subterranean.
 Associated with divers Dicot trees, shrubs and herbs, also Taxus and a few Monocots, seemingly very rarely if ever with Gramineae.

 Pupae concealed; usually above the ground (where the larvae fed).
 Empty pupae protruded from place of concealment.